sashinpivotal/dsa-java-review-doc/README.md

   - Add the following fields and appropriate accessor methods to the *SalariedEmployee* class
     - double monthlySalary;

+  - Add "getEmployeeInfo(..)" method to the *SalariedEmployee* class overriding "getEmployeeInfo(..)" method of the parent class

   - Add the following fields and appropriate accessor methods to the *HourlyEmployee* class
     - int hoursWorkedPerMonth;
     - double hourlyRate;

+  - Add "getEmployeeInfo(..)" method to the *HourlyEmployee* class overriding "getEmployeeInfo(..)" method of the parent class

 - Refactor *HRClient* class
   - Create two *SalariedEmployee*